erickCantu/erickCantu.github.io/_posts/2023-05-04-Fedora-Setup.md

 image: /assets/images/posts/fedora38_KDE/ecantu_Create_an_abstract_paint_that_illustrates_the_fusion_of__8c2afd06-0892-4da2-9ad3-4aa9e5a236d2.png
 ---

 I have run Ubuntu on and off through the years,  almost since the beginning around 17 years ago.
 Back then it was great.
 It helped me to get into the Linux world.
-Noadays, it seems just bootloaded.
+Nowadays, it seems just boot-loaded.
 Specially the eternity that takes to update the libraries.
-And, I do not like todays gnome in a Workstation.
+And, I do not like today's gnome in a Workstation.
 To me it is great in a laptop where a track pad is available.
 But not for a dedicated mouse.
-I know I could use a diferent flavor, but how old the libraries are in it, is a no in today's world.
+I know I could use a different flavor, but how old the libraries are in it, is a no in today's world.

 For some time I tried with Linux Mint and popOS in a laptop.
 It was fine, still gnome in a laptop.
 But, since the beginning of the year I have been using Fedora 37 on an old Surface Go2,  it runs amazing; for a Surface Go2 with 3Gb of RAM.
-No complains, 12 Gb of space to run in comparison to the 30 sometings of Windows.
-It came back to life, yes the camera still does not work as intendet, but everything else is great.
+No complains, 12 Gb of space to run in comparison to the 30 somethings of Windows.
+It came back to life, yes the camera still does not work as intended, but everything else is great.
 Thanks to the people in  [GitHub - linux-surface/linux-surface: Linux Kernel for Surface Devices](https://github.com/linux-surface/linux-surface).
 It is an amazing work.

-With all these in mind and because I decided, "Finaly", to move to Linux as my main driver and have Windows as backup.
+With all these in mind and because I decided, "Finally", to move to Linux as my main driver and have Windows as backup.
 And, since Fedora 38 just lunched.... well here we are.
-This is my personal implentation.
+This is my personal implementation.
 It is mainly to document the steps that I followed.
-And by nomeans is the best implementation.
+And by no means is the best implementation.
 I should have stayed with the Fedora 38 Workstation; Nvidia seems not to like it (in another Post I will look into the NVIDIA drivers journey),  but its gnome....

 *The post image was created with midjourney.
 Prompt: /imagine Create an abstract paint that illustrates the fusion of engineering and innovation with Data Science, navigating the crossroads of expertise to create sustainable and efficient solutions using oil as the medium, with the impasto technique, emphasizing depth and contrast, and featuring a stunning midnight blue and dark green color palette. --no Letters, Text, Signature, Watermark, Logo, Stamp, Branding, Trademark, Copyright, Registered Trademark, Human, Person, People. --aspect 7:4 --s 750 --v 5 --q 2*

-### Install Ferdora Server with KDE
+### Install Fedora Server with KDE

-- Download the server iso and lunch it in [GitHub - ventoy/Ventoy: A new bootable USB solution.](https://github.com/ventoy/Ventoy)
+- Download the server ISO and lunch it in [GitHub - ventoy/Ventoy: A new bootable USB solution.](https://github.com/ventoy/Ventoy)

 - In the anaconda installer: